Mayberry R.F.D.: Home media

+The complete series was released on DVD on June 13, 2023.

 Reception and ratings

 The final episode of The Andy Griffith Show was titled "Mayberry R.F.D." and added an Italian-American family to the Sam Jones homestead.
 The producers chose to forgo a big overhaul and instead stuck with the winning premise of a widower, his son and the matronly Aunt Bee.
 Therefore, the series was much the same as The Andy Griffith Show, without Andy Taylor and son Opie.

 Mayberry R.F.D. was consistently in the top ten in the Nielsen ratings the first two years of its run, but dropped to number 15 during its third and final season.
 That year CBS, seeking a more urban image, canceled all its rural-themed shows including Green Acres, Hee Haw and The Beverly Hillbillies in what became known as the "rural purge".